Goals toward carbon neutrality

 Environmental load in business activities

-The main resources and energy utilized as well as waste generated during JR Central’s business activities during the year FY2020 are as shown below
+The main resources and energy consumed as well as waste generated in JR Central's business activities during the year FY2023 are as shown below.